kbroman/ProgrammingNotes/linux_setup.md

      options hid_magicmouse scroll-speed=60 scroll-acceleration=2
      ```
    - **FIX ME**: want scrolling to go in the opposite direction
+   - **FIX ME**: after restarting and messing with the trackpad (not
+     sure what I did), the mouse stopped working.

 10. ssh keys + connect to github